 When you take an online course at the Graham School, you’ll get the same information, same rigor, same instructors as you do in the face-to-face classes.
 The difference is that you’ll interact with them in a virtual classroom rather than a physical one.
-Individual courses differ in their structure, but in general, you’ll have access to your syllabus and assignments through the University’s online learning management system (LMS), called “Canvas,” which allows you to access all course materials, assignments, quizzes, and project, and to communicate with your instructor and classmates electronically.
+Individual courses differ in their structure, but in general, you’ll have access to your syllabus and assignments through the University’s online learning management system (LMS), called “Canvas,” which allows you to access all applicable course materials, assignments, quizzes, and projects, and to communicate with your instructor and classmates electronically.

 Like our face-to-face courses, the Graham School’s online courses emphasize critical thinking, discussion, and project-based learning throughout its curriculum.